-In this class, students get to use their creativity to design and produce the school yearbook, which offers a complete record or an entire school year.
+In this class, students will use creativity and journalism skills to design and produce the school yearbook.
 Students will work independently and in small groups.
-At times, deadlines require that staff members work after school and at home.
-Some of the skills students will gain in this course include how to interview, creative writing, note taking, good work habits, and basic photography.
-Students will learn strategies of planning, marketing and distribution of the yearbook.
+At times, deadlines will require the students to work after school and at home.
+Some of the skills students will gain in this course include how to interview, take notes, write a story, layout a page, take basic photos, and exercise good work habits.
+Students will learn strategies of planning, marketing, and distribution of the yearbook.